 The enthusiasm I developed studying cell biology from one of the primary inventors of the field of electron microscopy (Dr. Jean-Paul Revel) and studying physics with Nobel laureate Dr. Richard Feynman is contagious, so I'm able to help inspire students of science with my enthusiasm.

-I also have a gift for evaluating where a student's understanding is lacking or absent, so that I can supply just the right remedies for them to learn to score high on the ACT Science exam.
+I also help students learn the most effective way to speed through ACT science questions; I supply just the right techniques for them to score high on the ACT Science exam.

 Over the years I've had several students in middle school and high school whose parents had them in treatment for ADD/ADHD.
-I've been very successful in teaching them mathematics and writing mechanics, and greatly improving their grades.
+I've been very successful in teaching them mathematics, writing mechanics and essay writing, and greatly improving their grades.
 It requires a teacher with great patience who's able to redirect the student's attention to their studies and to teach them in a fun and engaging manner that won't make it seem like a chore.
 I'd welcome the opportunity to help your ADD/ADHD student excel as well.

-I originally learned Algebra I in 7th grade before it became a state mandate to push every 7th or 8th grader who's able to into Algebra I. I took geometry the following summer and Algebra II with Trigonometry during 8th grade.
+I originally learned Algebra I in 7th grade before it became popular with school districts to push every 7th or 8th grader who's able to into Algebra I. I took geometry the following summer and Algebra II with Trigonometry during 8th grade.

 From 9th grade on I was called upon by friends in school to tutor them in algebra, and I rapidly became an accomplished algebra tutor during my high school years.
-In college I joined a Saturday program to teach middle and high school students algebra, gaining another 4 years experience.
+In college I joined a Saturday program to teach middle and high school students algebra, gaining another 4 years of Algebra I tutoring experience.

 I first studied this subject at my local high school while I was in 8th grade, and the following summer took "College Algebra" at a local college to follow up.
-It turned out to be exactly the same topics: systems of linear equations,matrices and determinants, conic sections, logarithms and exponential equations, trigonometry and probability theory.
+It turned out to be exactly the same topics: systems of linear equations, polynomial factoring and roots, matrices and determinants, conic sections, logarithms and exponential equations, trigonometry and probability theory.

 During my 3 years of high school, I tutored many friends and classmates in Algebra II, and became a very accomplished tutor in this subject.
-The standardized exams that test it are the SAT and especially SAT Math Level II exams.
+The standardized exams that test it are the ACT, SAT and especially SAT Math Level II exams.
 I scored 760 and 800, respectively, on these two SAT tests when I took them "cold" with no advance preparation.